happy couple

 The New Normal

 After the initial adjustment period, couples in a marriage will settle into a new normal.
 This is the state where the couple has developed a rhythm in their lives that works for both of them.
-This includes routines for spending time together, communicating about important matters, and working through disagreements.
+This includes routines for spending time together, communicating about essential matters, and working through disagreements.
 At this stage, couples may also find that their marriage has improved their overall quality of life.
 They might feel more connected to their partner and have a greater sense of security.

 The Adjustment Period

 Divorce rates tend to be higher during the first few years of marriage, as couples are still learning how to negotiate disagreements, manage expectations and set boundaries in their relationship.
-The Adjustment Period is an important part of marriage, but it can also be difficult.
-For couples who are struggling to adjust to married life and find themselves in an unhappy or unhealthy marriage, there is always the option of seeking professional advice or counseling to help them navigate their difficulties.
+The Adjustment Period is an integral part of marriage, but it can also be difficult.
+For couples who are struggling to adjust to married life and find themselves in an unhappy or unhealthy marriage, there is always the option of seeking professional advice or counselling to help them navigate their difficulties.

 The Settling in